|

 in 1996, under the new musical direction of Kent Nagano.
 Their

-performing season is from October through to May, and always
+performing season is from October through to May, and always includes

-as well as hosting many international soloists and celebrities.
+hosting many international soloists and celebrities.
+Numerous

-Orchestra recordings.
+recordings.
 Widely involved in educational initiatives.
+Proms

-on other days, and Hallé Pops designed to introduce newcomers
+other days, and Hallé Pops designed to introduce newcomers

 to the joys of classical music.